 We will provide notice in the event of a planned or unexpected disruption in the facilities or services usually used by persons with disabilities.
 This notice will include information with respect to the reason for the disruption, how long the disruption is expected to last, and a description of any alternative facilities or services if available.
 The notice will be posed in a conspicuous place on the premises.

 If you have any questions or concerns regarding the manner in which we provide services to persons with disabilities, please contact us at:

 By Telephone: 416-223-4403 x 297

 Your privacy will be respected, and all feedback will be reviewed for possible action that can be taken to improve our policies, practices and procedures.

 Complaints will be dealt with as soon as reasonably practicable.
 We will endeavour to provide feedback responses and/or documents requested in a format that is accessible to the complainant.

 Modifications to the Policy

-We are committed to ensuring that our customer service policies, practices and procedures respect and promote the dignity and independence of all persons with disabilities.
-Therefore, no changes will be made to this Policy before considering the impact on persons with disabilities.
+We are committed to ensuring that this Accessibility Policy, our practices and procedures respect and promote the dignity and independence of all persons with disabilities.
+Therefore, no changes will be made to this Accessibility Policy before considering the impact on persons with disabilities.

-Any of our operational policy affecting customer service that do not respect and promote the dignity, independence, integration and equal opportunity of persons with disabilities will be modified or revoked.
+Any of our other operational policies that do not respect and promote the dignity, independence, integration and equal opportunity of persons with disabilities will be modified or revoked.